zRustyz/INFO448-ComplexKotlin/README.md

 ## Goal
 Your task is simple: ***Make the code compile, and make all the unit tests pass.***

-Again, all your work should be in the `Homework.kt` file, and you may not modify the `HomeworkTest.kt` file in any substantive way.
+Again, all your work should be in the `Library.kt` file, and you may not modify the `LibraryTest.kt` file in any substantive way.

 ## To obtain this code...
 ... clone the repository using Git: